Anatomic Pathology Residency

 Trainees are selected from a pool of applicants by vote of the faculty.
 Selection is based on academic record, demonstrated commitment to the field, professional recommendations, postgraduate (DVM) experience, and a written statement of career objectives by the applicant.
 Applicants need to submit the following documents for consideration:

-1. A curriculum vitae
+1. A Curriculum vitae (CV);

-2. A letter of intent that includes a clear statement of career objectives
+2. A letter of intent that includes a clear statement of career objectives and defined goals in the pathology field following completion of a residency;

-4. Three letters of recommendation
+4. Three letters of recommendation.

 TRAINING FACILITIES: